Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides functions for making contour plots.
 The contour plot can be created from grid data, a function, or a data set.
 If non-grid data is given, then a Gaussian process is fit to the data and used to create the contour plot.

-QRM — by Bernhard Pfaff, 19 days ago
+QRM — by Bernhard Pfaff, a month ago

 Provides R-Language Code to Examine Quantitative Risk Management Concepts